 If you’ve already read a few posts related to 3D printing and dabbled a little in the details of the process, you sure are aware of the existence of heated beds.
 This component heats the surface of a 3D printers buildplate, which has many advantages.
 You may also know that you can change the temperature of the heated bed, and that different filaments require different settings.

 So, what is the optimal temperature of a heated bed for printing with PLA and ABS?

-The optimal bed temperature for printing with PLA is 60°C, whereas ABS requires higher temperatures, usually within the range of 100°C to 110°C. These settings vastly improve first layer adhesion, which in turn leads to a greater success rate of a 3D printer.
-In the case of ABS, a heated bed is necessary to preserve the object’s temperature while it is being printed.
-This is important because an ABS printed part shrinks up to 8% when it cools down.
+The optimal bed temperature for printing is 60°C for PLA and 100°C to 110°C for ABS, since these settings vastly improve first layer adhesion, which in turn leads to a greater success rate of a 3D printer.
+In the case of ABS, a heated bed is necessary to preserve the object’s temperature while it is being printed since it can shrink by up to 8%.